MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/how-to-combine-customer-or-vendor-cards.md

 2. On the **Navigate** tab, in the **History** group, choose **Combine Customers** or **Combine Vendors**.
 The **Combine Customer/Vendor** window opens.
 The **Old Vendor/Customer No.** field is filled in by default with the current Customer or Vendor card information that you want to delete.

 3. Select a second Customer or Vendor card in the **New Customer No.** or **New Vendor No.** field.
-Click **OK**.
+Choose **OK**.
 The old Customer or Vendor card is deleted, and all documents with the old Customer or Vendor code are transferred to the new Customer or Vendor card.